VCCE/VCC/docs/UserGuide.md

 - Vcc 2.x.xx Color Computer 3 Manuals (Installed to the user's "Documents\\Coco Manuals" folder)
 - Welcome to VCC 2.x.xx.pdf (VCC User's Manual)

 <div style="page-break-after: always;"></div>
+---
 <h2 align="center">VCC Quick Start Guide</h2>

+In response to many user requests, we are including this Quick Start Guide to get you up and running as fast as possible.

 To start the VCC emulator, just double click the VCC icon on your Windows Desktop or click the VCC menu item in your Windows Start Menu.

- Alternately, VCC can be started from a Windows Command box by CDing to the VCC installation folder and typing: VCC.exe
+Alternately, VCC can be started from the windows command line by going to the VCC installation folder (using cd command) and typing: VCC

-#### *Installation Defaults*
- In response to many user requests, we am including this Quick Start Guide to get you up and running as fast as possible.
-Any description of components used in this guide can be found elsewhere in this manual.
-This guide is to get you started and *not* an explanation of it's components.

 Unless you have a previous installation of VCC of the same name and location as this one, the VCC emulation will start as a Tandy Color Computer 3 just as you bought it from Radio Shack, which consists of:

 Color Computer 3 (Installation Defaults)

 - 128k memory
 - PC Keyboard remapped to match the Coco 3 layout